Some car insurance policies cover personal belongings that are damaged or stolen while in your vehicle.

 You'll need to give your insurer lots of details about your stolen items when making a claim.

 Claiming will be quicker if you've got:

-You may be able to get your personal possessions limit increased, but this could make your policy more expensive.
+You may be able to get your personal possessions limit increased with some insurers, but this could make your policy more expensive.

 Your car insurer may reject your claim if: